From My Bloody Valentine to Slowdive: The 50 best shoegaze albums of all time

 Influenced by the likes of Slowdive, Lush and Xmal Deutschland, Ozean were formed when guitarist Eric Shea was handed a flyer whilst existing a RIDE and Lush show in 1991.

-Like many young bands of the early 90s, Ozean disbanded too soon.
+Like many young bands of the early 1990s, Ozean disbanded too soon.
 Fortunately, these 1992 recordings got rediscovered and begged for a reissue in 2016.
-It might just an EP containing the bare minimum – three tracks – but it perfectly bridges dream pop and shoegaze and it’s a great mini-album to drift off to.

 47. In Solarium – Pia Fraus